 Crosses the Line Twice: Nate from 400 Days is a pretty bad guy, but some of the ways he torments Russell are darkly hilarious.

-Darkness-Induced Audience Apathy: Good luck getting attached to any of the characters, or feeling like your choices matter, once everyone starts dying.
+Good luck getting attached to any of the characters, or feeling like your choices matter, once everyone starts dying.
 The reactions can range to getting more attached to Clementine, to rolling your eyes every time someone new dies.

 The episode Amid The Ruins becomes an egregious example of the entire series, as the shocking and abrupt deaths of Sarita (who is immediately Stuffed into the Fridge regardless of the player's choice with cutting her arm off or not after she is bitten) Nick (who dies and reanimates off-screen anti-climatically) Sarah (who cannot be saved from the walkers no matter what choice the player makes), and Rebecca (who dies and reanimates while holding her newborn baby in the finale).
 Then all of this is topped off by a crossfire between the Russian bandits and what's left of the group, leaving little hope for any more survivors, thus marking the end of the episode.
-At this point, players noted that there's little reason to care for what happens in the final episode.

 To the game as a whole: The Walking Feel because of the quality of the writing and the many Tear Jerker moments.